-Not a dessert per se, but mildly sweet and crunchy biscuits from the state of Punjab called Nankhatais are very popular as Indian munchies.
+Not a dessert per se, but mildly sweet and crunchy biscuits from the state of Gujarat called Nankhatais are very popular as Indian munchies.
 Essentially baked, these eggless cookies are also a unique mix of crunching bites and melting goodness.

 #9 Petha (Uttar Pradesh)

 A translucent sweet made from a veggie, pethas are quite a unique dessert delight.
 With a texture that melts in the mouth even while being equivalently chewy, pethas for sure are a one of a kind sweet indulgence.